below/EnumTest/README.md

 ## Introduction

-The Swift language provides a lot of improvement over enums in (Objective-C).
-They are _first-class types in their own right_, whereas in C they are basically just an `Int` container with a few fancy labels.
+The Swift language provides a lot of improvement over enums in (Objective-)C. They are _first-class types in their own right_, whereas in C they are basically just an `Int` container with a few fancy labels.

 This leads to a problems which can easily be overlooked and are not obviously mentioned in the documentation.
 The documentation states that: